meetoseh/backend/docs/db/journey_events.md

 ## Fields

 - `id (integer primary key)`: the internal identifier for the row
 - `uid (text unique not null)`: the primary external identifier for the row.
 The uid prefix is `je`: see [uid_prefixes](../uid_prefixes.md).
 - `journey_session_id (integer not null references journey_sessions(id) on delete cascade)`: the journey session id, which combines which journey, which user, and what session (if they left and rejoined or repeated the journey they would have multiple sessions)
 - `evtype (text not null)`: the type of event, which is the snakecase name of the class used in the Data section above but without the '\_event' suffix
 - `data (text not null)`: the data for the event, which is a json object.
 See Data
--   `journey_time (real not null)`: the time in seconds into the journey when the event occurred
+- `journey_time (real not null)`: the time in seconds into the lobby when the event occurred
 - `created_at (real not null)`: when this record was created in seconds since the unix epoch

 ## Performance